-Printing the Silk
+Printing the Silk Hermes Scarf

 Craftsmen then mix pigments together and boil them to create the perfect colors for the design.
 Once the colors are prepared, the silk is stretched over a printing table and the screens are applied to the silk.
 One by one, each screen adds new color and pattern to the silk to build the final pattern.
 The colors are allowed to dry, then they are “fixed” into place with steam.
 Watch the video above to see the process of screen printing the scarves.

-Finishing the Scarves
+Finishing the Hermes Scarf

 Finally the silk is cut into squares, and seamstresses hand-roll and sew the edges finished with silk thread.
 This hand-sewn rolled edge is the true marker of an authentic Hermes scarf.
 The individual attention to each hand crafted item is what makes these scarves so very special.

 Creating one of these luxury scarves can take upwards of 18 months, but customers appreciate the care and quality taken to create these luxurious accessories.
 Hermes scarves regular sell for over $350, but when you know the hard work that goes into creating just one scarf, that price seems more than fair.
 You may even see some of these scarves during the best runway looks of all time from Hermes.
 So, tell us, do you own one or more of these famous scarves?
 Which design is your favorite?